Just-in-Time Learning: What it is and How To Implement It.

 1. Fully immerse yourself in a skill.

 This will help you change your learning from passive to active.
-Instead of sitting through a one-hour training for information that you “might” need to know one day, you are being proactive with your time by surrounding yourself with the information that you know for sure will be useful for you.
+Instead of sitting through a one-hour training session for information that you “might” need to know one day, you are being proactive with your time by surrounding yourself with the information that you know will be useful for you.

 2. Identify your current need or challenge.